 inspiring many to become involved in the diverse aspects of synagogue life - from

-food pantry collections to reading Torah to launching our exciting new educational
+food pantry collections to reading Torah to creating our exciting new educational

-initiative: the CHAI Center for Jewish Learning.
-CHAI stands for Creative, Holistic,
+initiative: the CHAI Center for Jewish Life and Learning.
+CHAI stands for Creative,

 I am perhaps most inspired by the love, dedication and energy of our members, their

 thoughtfulness, their kindness and their devotion to one another and our synagogue